COVID-19 information for students

 The Ministry of Health has advice on managing your mental wellbeing, and the New Zealand Institute of Wellbeing & Resilience has strategies for coping with COVID-19.

-It is normal to feel stressed or lonely at the moment as we all navigate uncommon and unprecedented circumstances.
+It is normal to feel stressed or lonely at the moment as we all navigate difficult circumstances.
 For support with anxiety or mental wellbeing, you can call or text 1737 free at any time and talk to a trained counsellor, or contact Student Counselling.

 Student services are available on campus.
-At the same time, all services continue to deliver online resources and options for the remote delivery of services from now through to the end of Trimester 3.
+At the same time, all services continue to deliver online resources and options for the remote delivery of services.
 Find more information on the student services and support page.

 - If you need support for your learning, please contact Student Learning.
-Students can book an appointment to talk to a Learning Adviser in person or virtually, or attend workshops virtually.
+Students can book an appointment to talk to a Learning Adviser in person or online, or attend online workshops.
 See the range of events coming up to support students with their studies.
 Videos about skills for online learning are available on the Student Learning website.

 - Careers and Employment have appointments and workshops available to help with career decision making, job applications, and interview preparation.
 Details of employer events are listed on CareerHub along with job and internship listings.
 The new online career centre has modules on self-awareness and career possibilities, as well as a CV checker and interview preparation tools.